The Beatles at the Cavern Club: New Cavern Club

 The sculpture of John Lennon outside The New Cavern Club was unveiled on 16 January 1997.
-(Photo: George Groutas, 16 May 2008.)

 On 3 August 1963, a month after recording "She Loves You", the Beatles performed at the club for the last time.
 McFall ran the club until 1965, before closing it due to bankruptcy.
 The fans of the club were incensed at the closure, and barricaded themselves inside.
 The club changed hands several more times before eventually being demolished in 1973 to allow construction of an underground railway ventilation duct, before being used as a car park.
 A replica of the club was built on "75 percent of the original site" in 1984, and supposedly built with 15,000 bricks retrieved from the original club site.

 On 16 January 1997, a sculpture of Lennon was unveiled outside The New Cavern Club.
 On 14 December 1999, McCartney performed at the club, playing his last concert of the 20th century and publicising his album, Run Devil Run, with backing musicians David Gilmour, Mick Green, Ian Paice and Pete Wingfield.